-For the purpose of this study, a total of 492 e-scooter trips were identified, and 19 of those were removed due to the loss of data and visibility of the video.
+For this study, a total of 492 e-scooter trips were identified, and 19 of those were removed due to the loss of data and visibility of the video.
 Among the 473 trips that went through video coding protocols, 72 interactions were identified, and 0 conflicts were present.